jenkinsci/pipeline-plugin/TUTORIAL.md

 mvnHome + "/bin/mvn -B verify"
 ```

-In the console output you will see the final command being run, for example
+In the console output you will see the final command being run.

+**Example**:

 ```
 [flow] Running shell script
 + /path/to/jenkins/tools/hudson.tasks.Maven_MavenInstallation/M3/bin/mvn -B verify
 ```

-## Managing the environment
+## Managing the Environment

-Another way to use tools by default is to add them to your executable path, by using the special variable `env` defined for all workflows:
+One way to use tools by default is to add them to your executable path - by using the special variable `env` that is defined for all workflows:

 ```groovy
 node {